ApplePie420/CueSheetGenerator/README.md

 - wav
 - wma
 - alac
-Although for now, it only works with __mp3, m4a, ogg/opus, flac and alac__.

 Next, you need to specify your __tracklist__ file.
 By default, it will look for file named `tracklist.txt`.
 If your tracklist is named differently, for example `list.txt`, type that in. __!Be sure that tracklist is formatted as needed (example below)!__.